LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

-We choose tile dimensions smaller than the dimensions of the matrix and note that it is not necessary for the tile dimensions to divide evenly the number of rows and columns in the matrix A. As in the :ref:`tiledmatrixtranspose-label` example, we start by defining the number of rows and columns in the matrices, the tile dimensions, and the number of tiles.
+We choose tile dimensions smaller than the dimensions of the matrix and note that it is not necessary for the tile dimensions to divide evenly the number of rows and columns in the matrix.
+As in the :ref:`tiledmatrixtranspose-label` example, we start by defining the number of rows and columns in the matrices, the tile dimensions, and the number of tiles.